How Long Does It Take to Get a Grant Proposal Approved?

 If you need money more quickly for a project, think about seeking initial funding from other sources, such as individual donors, churches, civic groups, earned income, or your own operating budget.
 That could get a project off the ground while you get a grant proposal ready, submitted, and approved.

-Wait Times Can Vary Depending on Where You Submitted Your Proposal
+Wait Times Vary Depending on Where You Submit Your Proposal

 Depending on the funder, you could receive a letter saying that your application is under review, that it has been rejected, or that it has been approved.

 Here are the basic timeframes for different types of funders, suggested by Beverly A. Browning in her very thorough book, Grant Writing for Dummies.